Skip to main content

 Infantile choriocarcinoma of the liver is a very rare type of cancer that starts in the placenta and spreads to the fetus.
 The tumor is usually found during the first few months after the baby is born.

 The liver is one of the largest organs in the body.
 It has two lobes and fills the upper right side of the abdomen inside the rib cage.
-Three of the many important functions of the liver are the following:
+Three of the many important functions of the liver are:

 • to make bile to help digest fats from food